Jack Nicholson as J.J. Gittes, private investigator and ex-policeman

 Gittes extends the earth tones and desert palette to his accessories, as he should.
 His fedora is brown felt with a wide brown grosgrain ribbon and a high pinched crown.
 It’s an awfully sunny day so the relatively short-brimmed hat needs some help; Gittes also dons a pair of simple rimless sunglasses with brown round lenses held into place by thin gold arms.

 Gittes wears a gold watch on his left wrist on a unique link bracelet with a buckle.
-The watch was identified by Watches in Movies in January 2017 as a vintage Longines Palladium, a period timepiece that had been retailed by Tiffany & Co. in the 1930s and 1940s.
+Though watch was identified by Watches in Movies in January 2017 as a vintage Longines Palladium, a period timepiece that had been retailed by Tiffany & Co. in the 1930s and 1940s, I believe a closer look in hi-def reveals that it’s actually a Benrus.

 So You Wanna Be a Private Eye?